 Ketamine has to be administered at the right dose, so it’s very important to have a Ketamine Infusion Therapy done under medical supervision.
 If you’d like to find out more about your ketamine treatment options, contact MidSouth Pain Treatment Center.

-So if you or anybody you know is suffering from chronic pain or depression, click here to request a consultation today.
+So if you or anybody you know is suffering from chronic pain or depression, click here to request a consultation today and find a Midsouth Pain Treatment Center branch near you in Tennessee or Mississippi.